The 5 Core Revenue Recognition Rules Explained

 For businesses with an international footprint or those aiming to align with global financial practices, the International Financial Reporting Standards (IFRS) are paramount.
 IFRS 15 is the specific standard for revenue from contracts with customers, and it’s largely converged with ASC 606, meaning they share the same fundamental principles.
 Much like GAAP, IFRS directs companies to recognize revenue when they transfer control of goods or services to their customers.
 This revenue should be recorded in an amount that reflects the consideration the company expects to be entitled to in exchange.
 The emphasis here is on the transfer of control, ensuring that revenue recognition accurately mirrors the economic reality of your customer transactions, regardless of geographical boundaries.

-Accrual vs. Cash: Pick Your Accounting Method
+Accrual vs. Cash: Choosing Your Method

 Choosing between accrual and cash accounting is a foundational decision that dictates when you record your revenue and expenses.
 With cash accounting, it’s pretty straightforward: revenue is tracked when money actually changes hands.
 If a customer pays you, that’s when you log the income.
 Conversely, accrual accounting requires you to track revenue when it’s earned, irrespective of when the payment is received.
 So, if you provide a service in March but don’t get paid until April, you’d recognize that revenue in March under the accrual method.
 While cash accounting might seem simpler for very small operations, accrual accounting generally offers a more accurate depiction of a company's financial health and performance over time.
 It's the preferred method for most larger businesses and is actually required by the IRS for U.S. companies with over $25 million in annual gross receipts.